SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

     The block parameter editor appears, providing input fields for all parameters that can be specified for that block.

-2. For the input and output blocks, you can select a different input source or output destination from the **Select Device, Group or Asset** dialog box.
+2. For the input and output blocks, you can select a different input source or output destination from a dialog box.

     The tree in the dialog box reflects the parent/child hierarchy in the {{< product-c8y-iot >}} inventory.
 For example, the list of devices includes any defined child devices, and the list of device groups includes any defined sub-groups.
 These are available from expandable/collapsible nodes.